Ruby84/Credit-Card-System/README.md

-2.2.5 Used Hive Query and Hive Visualization tool to visualize in Ambari:
+2.2.5 Created Hive Query and Hive Visualization tool to visualize the outcome in Ambari:
 1) The top 20 zip codes(hint: branch_zip) by total transaction value
 2) Total transaction value for each transaction type by Quarter in 2018